What is God Saying...And a Prayer for this Season

 Be Blessed

-Joy comes in the morning From June onward last year, a thought began to settle in my heart—one that filled me with joy and renewed hope every time it crossed my mind.
-“Next year this time, I will hold our new bundle of joy.”
-It wasn’t just a passing thought; it was a spark, shifting my focus to something beautiful—an eager anticipation of joy waiting to fill our hearts once again.
-Then, in mid-October, we received the wonderful news—my daughter Josie was expecting!
-Our hearts swelled with elation, especially at how quickly it had happened.
-And so, the next chapter of waiting began—the anticipation of the gender reveal.
+Joy comes in the morning From June onward last year, I kept having a thought that filled my heart with joy and renewed hope—“Next year this time, I will hold our new bundle of joy.”
+It was more than a passing wish; it was a deep, faith-filled expectation, a glimpse of God’s promise for our family.
+Then, in mid-October, we received the exciting news—my daughter Josie was pregnant!
+We were overjoyed and amazed at how quickly it had happened.
+And so, the next season of prayerful waiting began—the gender reveal.
 I was convinced it would be a boy.
-In my small, human way of thinking, I assumed God wouldn’t give us another girl.
-As if I could predict the way He works!
-But of course—it was a girl!
-How differently our God moves, far beyond what we expect or imagine.
-As the months passed, moments of fear would creep in.
-Again and again, I had to realign my thoughts with His truth.
-Each time, I made a choice: “Lord, I choose to trust You.”
-Then, in the final trimester, a complication was discovered—one that should have been caught much earlier.
-The initial news was overwhelming for both the parents and me, but after speaking with a trusted doctor friend, our fears were eased.
-A conversation with my best friend, whose daughter had faced the same diagnosis just a year earlier, gave me clarity.
-She reminded me not to let fear cloud my trust.
-With that wisdom, I chose to hold the news close, to pray, and to trust our Heavenly Father completely.
+In my small, human way of thinking, I assumed God wouldn’t give us another girl again.
+But how little I understood His ways!
+It was a girl!
+How often do we try to predict God’s plans, only to be reminded that His thoughts are higher than ours?
+As the months went by, however, fear tried to creep in.
+Again and again, I had to surrender my anxieties and declare, “Lord, I choose to trust You.”
+Then, in the final trimester, doctors discovered a complication that should have been noticed much earlier.
+The initial news was overwhelming for both the parents and me, but after consulting with a doctor friend, we were reassured.
+A conversation with my best friend, whose daughter had faced the same diagnosis just a year earlier, gave me even more peace and clarity.
+She encouraged me not to let fear cloud my faith.
+Instead of spreading worry, I chose to keep it in prayer and trust our Heavenly Father.
 And in that trust, I found total peace about Penelope’s well-being.
-And then, on June 6th, just a day after my birthday, our beautiful rainbow baby, Penelope, arrived.
-Perfect.
-Whole.
-Lacking nothing.
+Then, on June 6th, just a day after my birthday, our beautiful rainbow baby, Penelope, was born—perfect, whole, lacking nothing.
+This journey reminded me that when we ask God for something, we often expect a smooth and easy process.
+But faith isn’t just about receiving the promise—it’s about growing through the journey.
+God builds our trust, strengthens our character, and deepens our dependence on Him.
+It’s like a birthing experience—sometimes painful, sometimes uncertain, but ultimately, leading to something beautiful.
+If you’re an expecting mother or facing uncertainty in pregnancy, hold onto faith.
+God knows the baby He is bringing into your life, and He will equip you for every step ahead.

 The other night driving home from visiting my daughter, I was thinking and reflecting on Valentines Day.
 Earlier that day and every year, I smile at the many men who take time out and pop into the flower shop to get flowers for their partners.
 On this day you do not see any women in the store other than those serving and making up those bouquets.
 I look at the men, looking very serious and concentrated, getting the perfect bunch together, walking out proudly with their pick — hoping their partners will receive their romantic gesture with gratitude, appreciation and love.
 This one-time and other special occasions people put extra effort into letting a loved one know they matter and are loved.
 This thought brought me back to my life and maybe yours.
 We are busy every day with the people who matter to us.
 We have conversations—meaningful and not meaningful.
 We disagree to agree.
 We eat together, watch a series together.
 We laugh and cry together.
 When facing storms, we endure together.
 Thinking of my daughter, how I watched her going through the loss of her daughter; always checking to make sure she was okay.
 We spoke and shared about our processing of the loss over the past year.
 But I realized some things I wanted and want her to know; I didn’t get to say yet.
 I first thought, I will get to tell her sometime.
 But what if it is too late?
 That’s when I wrote her a letter the next day.
 I took time and wrote a letter to my daughter.
 Telling her the things I do not tell her in our normal conversations.
 Life passes us by so quickly, and so do memorable moments.
 How better than to capture those moments on a piece of paper—validating, inspiring and encouraging someone else.
 Letting them know that you take notice and that you are present in their lives.
 I remember years ago, when my daughter—the eldest turned sixteen, I wrote a poem, capturing all the memorable moments from the day she was born.
 I framed it and gave it to her on her birthday.
 When her brother turned sixteen, he insisted on his poem.
 I did one for each of our children.
 And when my daughter got married and expected her first baby, I wrote her letters.
 These poems and letters, I know, impacted my children’s lives.
 It was my way of sharing my heart with them.
 In which way, can you impact your family life?